-In Year 1 you will find Mrs Coolican (Class Teacher/ KS1 Leader) and Mrs Ryan (Teaching assistant).
+In Year 1 you will find Mrs Coolican (Class Teacher/ KS1 Leader), Mrs Ryan (Teaching assistant) and Mr Cooper (SSA).

 Reading and phonics are key priorities in Year 1 as we prepare children for the Year 1 phonics screening test and develop their reading skills to go beyond word reading into comprehension skills discussing main characters, settings and events.
-Reading books are changed on Mondays, Wednesdays and Fridays and we urge all children to read regularly as this has a significant impact on their development in both reading and writing.
+Reading books are changed on Monday and Thursday and we urge all children to read regularly as this has a significant impact on their development in both reading and writing.

 In Mathematics we work hard to develop our counting skills, progressing to count in steps of 2’s, 5’s and 10’s.
 We start to record our work more formally and apply our skills to problem solving.
 We also start to use standard units of measurement and name a greater range of both 2D and 3D shapes.